 What is temporary employment?

 The Employee leasing is a special form of employment contract.
 It is used in temporary employment or personnel leasing.
-The role of the legal employer is taken over by the personnel agency.
-It provides and hires out workers who it rents out to a customer company.
+As the legal employer, the staffing agency handles personnel leasing by hiring temporary workers and assigning them to the client company under a fixed-term employment contract.
 The duration of this type of employment is determined in advance.

 In connection with the temporary employment of employees, three parties are usually involved:

-• Employees (temporary workers) – a person employed by a staffing agency.
-It is used to fulfill tasks for the customer company.
+- Employees (temporary workers) - A person who is employed by a personnel service provider.
+They are employed to fulfil tasks for the client company.

-• Employer (the recruitment agency) – the legal employer of the hired employee.
-The personnel agency is responsible for all administrative tasks related to the employee.
-This includes taxes, payroll, contributions, etc. The agency has a contractual relationship with both the employee and the client company.
+- Employer (the recruitment agency) - The legal employer of the leased employee.
+The staffing agency is responsible for all administrative tasks relating to the employee.
+This includes taxes, payroll accounting, contributions, etc. The agency has a contractual relationship with both the employee and the client company.

-• Customer company – an organization for which the temporary worker carries out business tasks.
-This company needs additional workers for a temporary period.
-This is a company that is looking for additional temporary workers.
-Therefore, it obtains the required workers through the personnel agency.
-In order to use the services of the recruitment agency, it enters into such a contract with the agency.
-The customer company monitors the employee's work.
-However, the employee is employed by the recruitment agency and not by the company he works for.
+- Client company - An organisation for which the temporary worker performs business tasks.
+This company needs additional labour for a limited period of time.
+It is a company that is looking for additional labour on a temporary basis.
+It therefore obtains the required labour through the recruitment agency.
+In order to utilise the services of the staffing agency, it concludes such a contract with said agency.
+The client company supervises the employee's work.
+However, the employee is employed by the recruitment agency and not by the client company in which he performs his work.

 More about temporary employment >>>